DevScholar/rust-for-js-devs/src/asynchronous-programming/index.md

 ```

 1. The Rust [`async`][async.rs] keyword transforms a block of code into a state
-   machine that implements a trait called [`Future`][future.rs], similarly to
+   machine that implements a trait called [`Future`][future.rs].
-   how the C# compiler transforms `async` code into a state machine.
 In both
    languages, this allows for writing asynchronous code sequentially.

-2. Note that for both Rust and C#, asynchronous methods/functions are prefixed
+2. Note that for both Rust and JavaScript, asynchronous methods/functions are prefixed
    with the async keyword, but the return types are different.
 Asynchronous
-   methods in C# indicate the full and actual return type because it can vary.
+   methods in JavaScript indicate the full and actual return type because it can vary.
-   For example, it is common to see some methods return a `Task<T>` while others
-   return a `ValueTask<T>`.
    In Rust, it is enough to specify the _inner type_
    `String` because it's _always some future_; that is, a type that implements
    the `Future` trait.

-3. The `await` keywords are in different positions in C# and Rust.
+1. The `await` keywords are in different positions in JavaScript and Rust.
 In C#, a
-   `Task` is awaited by prefixing the expression with `await`.
+   `Promise` is awaited by prefixing the expression with `await`.
 In Rust,
    suffixing the expression with the `.await` keyword allows for _method
    chaining_, even though `await` is not a method.